 The Xbox Handbook is a book in progress.
 Xbox Live Clubs and Looking for Group is part of our massive look at how to use Microsoft’s entertainment console.
 If you have feedback about this chapter of the guide, leave it in the comments.
 I’ll address it in an update.
 The Xbox Handbook will arrive as a downloadable book in the Kindle Store later this year.

-For the first time in a long while, Microsoft is giving users new ways to interact over Xbox Live.
-Clubs are digital hangout spots that anyone can create at their leisure.
-The somewhat clumsily named Looking for Group lets gamers put out a call to arms for other players.
+In a community as large as Microsoft’s Xbox Live, people need a way to connect with each other.
+Microsoft gave users two new ways to interact through Xbox Live in mid-2016: Clubs are digital hangout spots that anyone can create.
+The somewhat clumsily named Looking for Group feature lets gamers put out a call to arms for other players.

 Xbox Live Clubs